ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 - [OVHcloud.com - Managed VMware Cloud Director on OVHcloud](https://www.ovhcloud.com/en-gb/lp/vmware-vcd-evolution/)
 - [OVHcloud Labs - VMware Cloud Director on OVHcloud](https://labs.ovhcloud.com/en/vmware-cloud-director/)

-Migrations will be carried out in 4 waves, from september, depending on the services active in your environment.
+Migrations will be carried out in 4 waves, from november 2024, depending on the services active in your environment.

 The planned schedule, which is compatible with these environments during the migration, is as follows: